 View two Wright works as you travel to Buffalo.
 Beth Sholom Congregation in Elkins Park, a suburb of Philadelphia, was conceived as a “mountain of light” and takes the form of a shimmering glass pyramid that rises to more than 100 feet.
 The library of the Little House, a 1914 Minnesota lakeside residence that ranks among Wright’s great Prairie Houses, is now installed in the Allentown Art Museum.

-At Graycliff, Darwin and Isabel Martin’s summer house overlooking Lake Erie, restoration architect Patrick Mahoney details the history of the light-filled house, created by Wright at the request of Isabel Martin in reaction to the couple’s darker residence in town.
-At the Pierce Arrow Museum, view an extensive collection of historic automobiles and get an in-depth tour of the Tydol gas station designed by Wright 1927, but not built until 2014 in a special pavilion at the museum.
-A tour of the 1905 Martin House complex in Buffalo focuses on the work of a $50 million rebuilding and restoration project—using Wright’s original plans—on the two residences, garage, conservatory, and pergola on the site.
+At Graycliff, Darwin and Isabel Martin’s summer house overlooking Lake Erie, master docents detail the history of the light-filled house, created by Wright at the request of Isabel Martin in reaction to the couple’s darker residence in town.
+A tour of the 1905 Martin House complex in Buffalo gives visitors an in-depth look at the beauty of the main home—now including the second floor—as well as exploring the rest of the property, including the Barton House and Gardner’s Cottage.
+At the Pierce Arrow Museum, view an extensive collection of historic automobiles and get an in-depth tour of the Tydol gas station designed by Wright in 1927, but not built until 2014 in a special pavilion at museum.

 Begin the day with a guided tour of the Buffalo City Hall, an art deco masterpiece noted for its stunning mosaics, sunburst skylight in the Council Chamber, and stunning view from the observation deck on the 28th floor of its tower.
 Lunch is at the historic Roycroft Inn, on the East Aurora campus of the Roycrofters, members of an early-20th-century American arts and craft movement devoted to printing, furniture, metal work, and other forms.

-- Cost includes bus transportation, lodging, all activities, admissions and fees, gratuities, and meals (3 breakfasts, 4 lunches, and 2 dinners).
+- Cost includes bus transportation, lodging, all activities, services of a Study Leader and Representative, admissions and fees, gratuities, and meals (3 breakfasts, 4 lunches, and 2 dinners).

-- First-night accommodations at a local hotel in the Elmira/Horseheads area, followed by two nights at the Hyatt Regency Buffalo.
+- First-night accommodations at the Courtyard Marriott Elmira Horseheads, followed by two nights at the Hyatt Recency Buffalo.

-- Tour departs by bus from the Mayflower Hotel, Connecticut Ave. and DeSales St., N.W., with a pickup stop at I-495 exit 27 carpool lot at about 8:25 a.m.
+- Tour meets and departs by bus from the Mayflower Hotel, Connecticut Ave. and DeSales St., N.W., with a pickup stop at I-495 exit 27 carpool lot at about 8:25 a.m.

 - Singles registering at the double-room rate are paired (on a nonsmoking basis) if possible, but must pay the single-room supplement otherwise.

-- Detailed information is mailed to registrants about four weeks prior to departure.
+- Detailed information is emailed to registrants about four weeks prior to departure.

 - Registrants may want to consider purchasing trip insurance.